 This is our complete travel packing list that we manage to explore the world on full-time.

 Inside our backpacks we try to keep a small selection of clothes that can be used in any environment.

-Most of our clothing is from Kathmandu in Australia.
+Most of our clothing is from Kathmandu in Australia and New Zealand.
 We’ve been using their products for over a decade and love their style, durability and quality.
-Before that we used to use a lot of Icebreaker clothing, but we found their material deteriorated much faster than Kathmandu.

 Here’s our list of every piece of clothing in our backpacks: